-Position flexible membrane over the lines of tape sealant and secure with cinch straps.
+Position flexible membrane over the lines of flashing sealant and secure with cinch straps.
 Start with a peak cinch strap across the ridge, then (2) cinch plates at the sides and then (2) cinch strap across the bottom.
-Use 1 self-drilling screws.
+Use $\widehat{\mathbb{Q}}$ self-drilling screws.

-9.13.3 INSTALL PEAK FLASHINGS
+9.12.3 INSTALL PEAK FLASHINGS

-Position the (LH) and (RH) peak flashings over the flexible membrane by bending the tab along the top of the flashing over the peak flashing zees and installing (2) self-drilling screws through the bottom of the peak flashings into the slide trim.
+Position the (LH) and (RH) peak flashings over the flexible membrane by bending the tab along the top of the flashing over the peak flashing zees and installing @ self-drilling screws through the bottom of the peak flashings into the slide trim.